Creating environmental value and mitigating environmental risks associated with our operations

 Sustainable Forest Management, Sustainable Water Resource Use, and Improving Soil Quality

 According to the World Bank, land in this area is primarily degraded grasslands, exacerbated by the local practice of uncontrolled burning of thousands of hectares several times per year.

-Indigenous species such as birds, antelope and predators are moving into the plantation forest as it provides a suitable refuge for these species.
-Numbers of each species are increasing including antelope, puma, birdlife and other fauna in our plantation areas due to the elimination of hunting.
+Indigenous species such as birds, antelope and predators are moving into our area of operations as it provides a suitable refuge for these species.
+Numbers of each species are increasing including antelope, puma, birdlife and other fauna within our boundaries due to the elimination of hunting and protection from fires.